NGO-Algorithm-Audit/AlgorithmAudit_website/content/knowledge_base/White_paper_reversal_burden_of_proof.md

 ---
-title: White paper – Reversing the burden of proof
+title: Algorithm Audit (white paper) – Reversing the burden of proof
 author: Algorithm Audit
 image: /images/knowledge_base/white-paper-1.png
-type: featured
+type: "regular"
 summary: Algorithm Audit's first white paper on the reversal on the burden of proof in the context of (semi-)automated decision-making

 ---